 About Jessica Cochran

-Jessica is an independent curator and educator interested in social practice, and the history and theory of curatorial practice.
+Jessica Cochran is an independent curator and educator, interested in emerging art, social practice at the intersection of craft, artists’ books, and the history and theory of curatorial practice and the art market.
 She is currently the Director of Finance and Operations at the Renaissance Society at the University of Chicago, and a lecturer in the Department of Arts Administration and Policy at the School of the Art Institute of Chicago.
-Art & Field is Cochran’s collection and curatorial management advisory which includes the Rodney Lubeznik Collection, Balyasny Asset Management, and the Evanston Art Center.
-Her curatorial projects have been extensively throughout Chicago, including shows at the Contemporary Arts Council, the School of the Art Institute of Chicago, and The Franklin.
+Art & Field is Cochran’s collection and curatorial management advisory which offers boutique services to individual and corporate clients.
+She has curated projects extensively throughout Chicago, including exhibitions with the Contemporary Arts Council, Evanston Art Center, the School of the Art Institute of Chicago, and The Franklin.